skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-EE-cheatsheet.md

 ![404]({{ site.url }}/images/8bit/cdc.PNG)

 ## Node voltage method
-* It takes less equations than Kirchoff's laws and it's more strict.
+* It takes less equations than Kirchhoff's laws and it's more strict.
 * It's called voltage but it's just the "currents" sum equal to zero
 * A node is any interconnection of two or more components
 * Essential node are those that have 3 or more components (the supply is a component)